Create a week’s worth of lunches in under 30 minutes that are tasty and easy to make salads in jars.

 It’s these time when it is easy to cheat or get off track.
 Having something ready made and healthy with a scoop of protein makes all the difference.
 I decide what I am going to prepare on Sunday or Monday and I add the ingredients to my shopping order.

 Start with a Wide Mouth Pint or Quart Jar.
 I prefer Quart.
 Wash and Dry all pieces before you start.
 It is all in the way your layer your salad that determines how fresh it will stay.

-How to Create Your Salads in Jars (Wet to Dry)
+How to Create and Prep Your Salads in Jars (Wet to Dry)

 - Dressing (optional, you can add later)